Jictyvoo/v_html/docs/README.md

 A: Is a workaround, because to make it to be finish fast, use this method, to not worry with address manipulation and addresses.
 Maybe in future child tag arrays ([]&Tag) will be added again to be more easily to use

-**Q: Will be something like `XPath` in future?**
+**Q: Will be something like `XPath`?**

-A: Maybe...
-But before that, the basic dom search need to be finished and improved
+A: Like XPath yes.
+Exactly equal to it, no.

 ## To-do

 * Improve default search in dom
 * Finish dom test
+* Add in btree info about who's the parent of the current node
 * Fix parser with github html (have some weird things, dom is incorrect while removing things from it)
 * In other branch, try to use add_child with tag address
 * Maybe more